quantumgardener/qg.blog/content/notes/A model of trust.md

 landscapes:
   - "[[Expand My Way of Being]]"
 ---
-[[Trust]] involves making a ongoing series of [[Assessments|Assessments]] that you will take action which takes care of me, including not taking action to harm me.
+[[Trust]] involves making a ongoing series of [[Assessment]] that you will take action which takes care of me, including not taking action to harm me.

 That someone "can be trusted" is not a matter of fact.
 Otherwise we would not have the situation where I believe someone is trustworthy, but you don't.
 If trust were fact, this situation could not exist.
 Nor could my trust in someone wax and wane over time.